 Wakely Mountain A 5-mile hike (round trip) through varied forests with a steep climb for the last mile that leads to a tall firetower that provides a panoramic view of the central Adirondacks.

 Watch Hill Watch Hill Trail is a short hike that winds through a beautiful mature forest to a series of rocky outcrops with broad views of Indian Lake and the surrounding mountains, with a spur trail down the lake.

 West Stony Creek (north side) The 3.8 mile hike to West Stony Creek from the north side leads through old growth forest to a beautiful river valley.

-Bald (Rondaxe) Mountain Bald Mountain, often referred to as Rondaxe Mountain, is a short 1-mile hike that offers a wide-open rocky summit and firetower that overlooks the Fulton Chain of Lakes and vast forests and mountains of the western Adirondacks.
+Bald (Rondaxe) Mountain Bald Mountain, often referred to as Rondaxe Mountain, is a short 1-mile hike that offers a wide-open rocky summit and firetower that overlooks the Fulton Chain of Lakes and the vast forests and mountains of the western Adirondacks.

 Middle Settlement Lake Middle Settlement Lake is a 2.6-mile trail through mature forests en route to a beautiful remote lake and lean-to in the western Adirondacks.

 Moss Lake The Moss Lake Trail offers an easy 2.5-mile loop hike through beautiful forests around a scenic lake.

 Stillwater Mountain This hike is less than 2 miles (round trip) and winds along a wide, well-maintained trail to a firetower with great views of the rolling hills and lakes of the western Adirondacks.

 Hadley Mountain A 3.5-mile hike (round trip) that is steep in sections and leads to open cliffs and a rocky summit, with a firetower that provides a panoramic view of the Great Sacandaga Reservoir and the southern Adirondacks.